Huangzhw0221/812-research-group/content/authors/顾宇锋/_index.md

 ---
 # Display name
-title: Qin Shi 施秦
+title: Yufeng Gu 顾宇锋

 # Full name (for SEO)
-first_name: Qin
+first_name: Yufeng
-last_name: Shi
+last_name: Gu

 # Username (this should match the folder name)
 authors:
-  - 施秦
+  - 顾宇锋

 # Is this the primary user of the site?
 superuser: false